-- The main aim is to help the students grasp the idea of positive freedom by familiarizing them with the writings of positive freedom theorists as J.S.Mill, Marxists and the Neo Marxists. - The section shall also endeavour to familiarize the students with the conception of freedom as development as enunciated by C.B.Macpherson and Amartya Sen.
+- grasp the idea of positive freedom by familiarizing them with the writings of positive freedom theorists as J.S.Mill, Marxists and the Neo Marxists. - to be familiarised with the conception of freedom as development as enunciated by C.B.Macpherson and Amartya Sen.